Steve Barrera's Page

 Steve's Saecular Pages

-My latest essays and expositions based on the Strauss and Howe
+My latest material based on the Strauss and Howe

 Another big influence on my thinking has been the work of Amit Goswami.
 That started when I read